Paycheck stubs, W-2s to prove income

 Guidelines typically require the most recent Form W-2, but some borrowers are asked for two years of W-2s.

-"If your loan hasn't closed by the time that new W-2s should be received by the employees, then (the lender) may ask for that, certainly," says Julie Miller, a sales manager at Prospect Mortgage, in Irvine, Calif.
+"If your loan hasn't closed by the time that new W-2s should be received by the employees, then (the lender) may ask for that, certainly," says Julie Miller, a residential mortgage planner for Broadview Mortgage Corp. in Tustin, California.

 Borrowers also must sign IRS Form 4506-T, which allows the lender to get a transcript of the tax return from the IRS.
-This practice "has become an industry standard as fraud prevention," says Brad Blackwell, national sales manager at Wells Fargo Home Mortgage.
+This practice "has become an industry standard as fraud prevention," says Brad Blackwell, executive vice president and portfolio business manager for Wells Fargo Home Mortgage.